marteinn/Skeppa/README.md

 - How can I include env-variables in my `skeppa.yaml`?
     - Just define your variables like this `{{ MY_VAR }}`.
 Example: `host: {{ HOST }}`.

+- Can I define my own custom `skeppa.yaml`, such as `skeppa-prod.yaml`?
+    - Sure!
+Add the argument `-skeppaconfig` in your command, like this: `skeppa prod ping  -skeppaconfig skeppa-prod.yaml`

 ## Usage